brianshumate/vaultron/README.md

 Once you have the prerequisites installed, you can use the following example to form Vaultron and open the the Vault web UI in your browser on macOS.

-You will likely be prompted for your password to add the Vaultron CA certificate to the System Keychain.
+You will likely be prompted for your password to add the Vaultron CA certificate from `etc/tls/ca.pem` to the System Keychain.
 This will prevent TLS errors about an untrusted CA certificate when using the Consul and Vault web UIs.

 ```
 git clone https://github.com/brianshumate/vaultron.git && \